wso2/docs-is/en/docs/deploy/get-started/customize-the-management-console.md

 1.  **UI inherited from WSO2 Carbon platform**

-    Bundle `org.wso2.carbon.ui_<version-number>.jar` contains the templates,styles (css files) for Carbon Platform which is located in `<PRODUCT_HOME>/repository/components/ plugins/` where `<version-number>` is the version of the Carbon Kernel that the product is built on.
+    The bundle, `org.wso2.carbon.ui_<version-number>.jar` located in `<IS_HOME>/repository/components/ plugins/`, contains the templates and styles (css files) for the Management Console.
+The `<version-number>` is the version of the Carbon Kernel that WSO2 Identity Server is built on.
 This bundle is responsible for the overall look and feel of the entire Carbon platform.

 2.  **Unique UI of each product**

-    Each Carbon product (that is built on Carbon kernel) has another style bundle.
-    `org.wso2. identity.styles_<version-number>.jar` contains all the styles and images that override the ones in core Carbon platform.
-    This bundle is stored in `<PRODUCT_HOME>/repository/components/plugins/` folder and the `<version-number>` is the version of the product.
+    Each Carbon product (that is built on Carbon kernel) has another style bundle, `org.wso2. identity.styles_<version-number>.jar` located in `<IS_HOME>/repository/components/plugins/`.
+This contains all the styles and images that override the ones in core Carbon platform.
+The `<version-number>` is the version of the product.